Param-Harrison/kidzode/public/courses/pixel-heroes/timestable_challenge.md

 # Challenge: Multiple Times Tables

-Show multiple times tables chosen by the user!
+Challenge time!
+Show multiple times tables chosen by the user.
+Ask how many tables they want, then for each one ask which number, and print each table!

-## What to Do
-1. Ask how many tables
-2. For each, ask which number
-3. Print each table!

 ```python
 print("=== MULTIPLE TIMES TABLES ===")